 Our faculty are key members of the College of Professional Studies.
 As experts in your fields and Washington insiders, you provide valuable knowledge and experience to your students.
 We support you in your development, in your courses and as employees of the University.

-As Director of Faculty Development for the College of Professional Studies, my primary job is to assist you with the development and delivery of courses.
-If you are concerned about your effectiveness in the classroom, about a new course you are designing, or about other classroom issues, including such topics as academic integrity or managing student interactions, you may want to consult with me.
-I have a variety of resources on alternative teaching approaches, evaluation and improvement strategies, and methods of working effectively with students.
-I would be happy to meet with you to discuss your teaching, sit in on your classes to give you feedback, or help get student feedback early in the course.
+As Director of Online Learning and Instructional Technology for the College of Professional Studies, my primary job is to assist you with the development and delivery of our online courses.
+However, my team’s skill set is uniquely qualified to work with any and all faculty that are concerned about their effectiveness in the classroom, about a new course you are designing, or about other classroom issues, including such topics as academic integrity or managing student interactions.
+I welcome the opportunity to work with you to assess your needs and help provide an engaging learning experience.
+As a group, we have developed a wide-range of resources on teaching and learning that we will be happy to share.
+The resources featured on this website and across GW will help educate faculty on alternative teaching approaches, evaluation and improvement strategies, and methods of working effectively with students.
+I would be happy to meet with you to discuss your teaching, sit in on your classes to give you feedback, or help promote student engagement in new and innovative ways.

 Getting useful (and honest) student feedback during a course is often difficult, and end-of-course written student evaluation results come too late to make changes that will improve the class for your current students.